ewitulsk/PismoProtocol/price-feed-aggregator/README.md

 - `GET /health` - Health check endpoint
 - `GET /feeds` - Get available price feeds
-- `GET /status` - Get aggregator status
+- `GET /status` - Get service status

+## Examples

+The `examples` directory contains an example client to demonstrate how to use the service:

+- `pyth_only_subscription.py` - Example client for Pyth price data

 ## Development